 When that fails, Di Maio will have to make a deal with PD or face elections which will see M5S out of power.

-And if he makes that deal, which Brussels and Rome want him to bit one, it will be the beginning of the end of M5S.
+And if he makes that deal, which Brussels and Rome want him to bite on, it will be the beginning of the end of M5S.

 But Di Maio is now in the same position that another reformer turned toady was in after he betrayed his country in 2015, Greece’s Alexis Tsipras.